Contributions to IRAs

 Required minimum distributions

-The rules for required minimum distributions, or RMDs, have changed over the years and, once again, with the newer Secure 2.0 Act of 2022.
-Now, under Secure 2.0 Act of 2022, the RMD age is 73 for account owners born in 1951 through 1959.
-For those born in 1960 or later, the RMD age will become 75.Since the original Roth IRA owner is not subject to RMDs, this allows for more flexibility in retirement and estate planning.
-If a Roth IRA holder continues earning a part-time or passive income during retirement, they can leave their money in the Roth IRA and either use it later or even pass it on to a selected beneficiary upon death.
+But one key thing to note is that since the original Roth IRA owner is not subject to RMDs, this allows for more flexibility in retirement and estate planning.
+If the money isn’t needed for retirement income, a Roth IRA owner can leave it in their account and use it later in life or even pass it on to a selected beneficiary upon death.
 Although any remaining amounts in a Roth IRA after the owner's death are subject to RMDs, the distributions are tax free.

-Roth versus traditional IRA tax differences
+Roth versus traditional IRA: Tax differences

 Roth and traditional IRAs offer tax advantages for long-term savings, but the benefits differ.